 Due to its poor state of preservation, the Madrid City Council decided to replace it with an exact copy of the wooden waterwheel, respecting both its design and original measurements.

-Velazquez Palace
+Velázquez Palace

-The Rose Garden of El Retiro
+The Rose Garden at El Retiro

 The Rose Garden of El Retiro is one of the most romantic places in Madrid, especially between May and June, months of splendor of the 4000 rose bushes that occupy the flowerbeds.